-In 1975 Nuclear Radiation Development, Inc. had been acquired by Glar-Ban International, a manufacturing company based Cheektowaga, New York.
+By 1975 Nuclear Radiation Development, Inc. had been acquired by Glar-Ban International, a manufacturing company based Cheektowaga, New York.
 In 1976 Glar-Ban and Mark IV Homes, Inc. merged and changed the name of the company to Mark IV Industries, Inc. then based in Williamsville near Buffalo, New York.
-NRD, LLC continued operations in El Monte, California where it had been based since 1953 through 1989 when the company's remaining operations were relocated to Grand Island, New York.
-Production was well underway again by May 1990, and those brushes made since to this day bear the New York address.
+NRD, LLC continued operations in El Monte, California where it had been based since 1953 through the Fall of 1990 when the company's remaining operations were relocated to Grand Island, New York.
+Production was well underway again by April 1991, and those brushes made since to this day bear the New York address.
 For some time after the relocation their color-illustrated instruction booklets provided with each brush were old stock from California, but with a sticker over the old address bearing the New York address and "NRD INC. A SUBSIDIARY OF MARK IV INDUSTRIES INC." contact information.

 Staticmaster® and Polonium: